 - trade mark law

-- the Geographical Indications (Wine and Spirits) Registration Act 2006.
+- more specifically for wines and spirits, a higher level of protection is available if registered under the Geographical Indications (Wine and Spirits) Registration Act 2006.

 The Geographical Indications (Wine and Spirits) Registration Act 2006 establishes a registration regime for the geographical indications of wine and spirits.
 The regime is administered by the Intellectual Property Office of New Zealand (IPONZ).